 “Even if that woman wants you dead, I won’t let her near you,” Drys murmured into Maebhe’s hair.
 “And if Atiuh really did deal you these cards, as you say, perhaps it’s because you’re the only one strong enough to use them.”

 Maebhe sighed and wound her arms around Drys’ waist.
 “What if I’m not, though?”

 Maebhe laughed and took a step back, passing her hands over her face.
 “Tomorrow we’ll tell Whelan, and that’ll be the end of it.
 I swear, I’ll never go sticking my nose into trouble ever again.”

 Maebhe laughed again.
 “Shut up.”

-Feeling better, she studied the filled tub, dipped her hand in to test the water.
+Feeling better, she eyed the filled tub, dipped her hand in to test the water.
 She stripped out of her jacket, skirt, and blouse, leaving her in just an undershirt and her petticoat.
-Drys seemed rooted to the spot as she undressed, but at this, they shook themself, backing toward the door.
+Drys had seemed rooted to the spot as she undressed, but at this, they shook themself, backing toward the door.